5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 27 (as Input)        |Speaker at Ext Rear IN Detect| 8 - 35 - 27 or </br> 9 - 34 - 27 or
 29 Mono (as Input)   |Mono In                      | 8 - 35 - 29 or </br> 9 - 34 -29
 30 (Digital Out)     |Speaker Ext.
 Rear Digital (S/PDIF)| 6 - 30|

-[^2]: **EAPD** = EAPD (External Amplifier Power Down).
-If it's supported by the Node, enabling it is recommended.
-For more details, please refer to Chapter 7.3.3.16 of the High Definition Audio Specification, Rev. 1.0a by Intel, 2010.

 <details>
 <summary><strong>Double-Checking</strong> (click to reveal)</summary>